brettwold/annalytics.co.uk/app/src/content/blog/post-1.md

 draft: false
 ---

 This post is going to show you how the site you are looking at is deployed to AWS.
 It is essentially a single page static website but it is built using Next.js to enable easy regular updating.
+Using an S3 bucket in conjunction with Cloudfront provides an incredibly stable and scalable website really quickly, for little or no cost.
+The CDK code discussed in this post show you how quickly and easily this site can be deployed to AWS in a repeatable and adaptable way.
+Here I am using Next.js to build and export a static website so there is no serverside element.
+This does mean that to update the content you need to re-build and upload new assets, but this is a small price to pay for the simplicity and low-cost of this solution.
+In reality this is a low content changing site; I won't be updating it all the time, only when I create a new blog will the content be likely to change.
+You could easily add the ability for this site to be exported and deployed/updated as a GitHub action each time there is a new push to main (maybe I'll add this at some point :) ).
+Ask yourself - "How often do you really update that website?".
+If the answer is not very often then this solution may be ideal for you.
+This does also mean that the serverside Next.js dynamic route features cannot be used.

+In this post I am only going to cover the CDK implementation part but the full list of steps starting from nothing would be:

+1) Create AWS account
+2) Setup deployment user/role with least-privilege access and decide how your deployment user will access AWS e.g. Access Credentials, SSO, OIDC etc.
+3) Setup hosted zone using either a new domain created within AWS or by adjusting the nameserver settings of your existing domain so that Route53 is responsible for nameserving your domain
+4) Ensure that AWS SCM can create subdomain certificates for your domain
+5) Bootstrap CDK for your account and region(s)
+6) Develop and test website locally
+7) Build (export) Next.js static website
+8) Test static website locally
+9) Deploy application using CDK
+10) Test deployed website

 You can view the [full source of the application including the IaC deployment code here](https://github.com/brettwold/annalytics.co.uk).
 The Next.js implementation itself is a slightly modified version of the "Nextjs + Tailwind CSS + TypeScript Starter and Boilerplate" from zeon-studio which [can be found here](https://github.com/zeon-studio/nextplate).

 ## Application Design